GIScience/ohsome-api/.github/ISSUE_TEMPLATE/feature_request.md

 Describe the use case which would benefit from this enhancement.

 ### Request Description
-Add a clear description of what enhancement you would like to have.
+Add a clear description about the enhancement.
 Please be specific about the features you would like to have.

 ### Additional Information
 Add any other information, examples, screenshots, etc. about the feature request here.